slothsoft/sprint-simulation/README.md

 - **I:** "So... you want me to use your estimation?"
 - **Team:** "Yes."

-This might be because the team doesn't know much about scrum, but I've seen it time and time again: junior members (and others with little knowledge of a task at hand) will usually not estimate their needed time, but try to stay close to their peers.
+This might be because this particular team doesn't know much about scrum, but I've seen it time and time again: junior members (and others with little knowledge of a task at hand) will usually not estimate their needed time, but try to stay close to their peers.
 This is often enforced by the team, which mistakenly asks the same questions as for their story point estimation (where it is absolutely okay and even preferred to have everybody guess the same value).

-How do we fix this?
+**How do we fix this?**

-I have honestly no practical idea.
-It should be clear to forbid questions towards the time estimations, even if the estimation is a lot off.
-But this would work against the case were one or many team members did not understand the task correctly.
+I have honestly no practical idea besides pre-assigning tasks.

+It should be clear to forbid questions towards the time estimations, even if the estimation is off by a lot.
+But this would work in the case were one or many team members did not understand the task correctly and questions should have been asked.

 Since the entire estimation only works if individual members estimate well, this should be trained.
 For this you would need to make team members find their original estimation and see how much off they were eventually.
 For this purpose they should ignore the team estimate.
 Which of course makes monitoring the tasks hard.